 Outcome

-Transform the CMS Design System into a sustainable, scalable, and mature resource, fostering enhanced communication, collaboration, and future-proofing capabilities across CMS, Healthcare, and Medicare applications.
+Transform the Centers for Medicare & Medicaid Services Design System into a sustainable, scalable, and mature resource, fostering enhanced communication, collaboration, and future-proofing capabilities across CMS, Healthcare, and Medicare applications.

 Challenge